 As with anything, there are skills necessary to using technological means of communication.
 These include not only the technical skills, but the more subtle interpersonal aspects of providing mental & behavioral health treatment remotely.

 A common question that arises when discussing telehealth is “Does it work?” – especially for mental health and SUDs.
 Data demonstrates that virtual mental health counseling is at least as effective — and in some cases, more than — treating certain mental health conditions as traditional face-to-face.

 The COVID-19 pandemic might provide additional targeted data, over time, regarding the effectiveness & efficiency of treatment via telehealth.

 “Necessity is the mother of invention.”

-As our nation moves forward in the new age of coronavirus, most of us are being forced to utilize video platforms for many aspects of our daily lives, including mental & behavioral health treatment.
-If you are planning on utilizing a video platform to conduct sessions, telehealth HIPAA concerns are valid & wise.
+As we transition into a new post-pandemic world, most of us are accustomed to using video platforms for many aspects of our daily lives, including mental & behavioral health treatment.
+If you are planning on utilizing a telehealth platform to conduct sessions, HIPAA concerns are valid and wise.